 Jim Milliken has provided management and communication consultation to business, industry, and nonprofits throughout the United States since 1986.
 His specialties include project management, in which he holds the PMP (Project Management Professional) certification, problem solving and delegation, business writing and advertising, and negotiation and presentation skills.
 His work combines organizational skills with nearly thirty years' experience as a newspaper editor. www.millikenproject.com

-Julie Poulin, CFRE, is currently the Vice President of Institutional Advancement at Jobs for Maine's Graduates (JMG), where she is responsible for overseeing all of the development and fundraising activities for the organization.
-From 2002-2010, Julie was Director of Development at Opportunity Farm for Boys and Girls.
-Julie sits on the Association of Fundraising Professionals Northern New England Board of Directors and volunteers for several non-profit organizations.
+Julie Poulin, CFRE, is currently a nonprofit consultant with Ovation Fundraising Counsel.
+Previously, she served as the Vice President of Institutional Advancement at Jobs for Maine's Graduates (JMG), where she was responsible for overseeing all of the development and fundraising activities for the organization.
+From 2002-2010, Julie was Director of Development at Opportunity Farm for Boys and Girls and Associate Director of Development at the Spurwink Institute from 1997-2001.
+Julie has served on several boards including the Association of Fundraising Professionals Northern New England Board of Directors, The Marine Animal Lifeline and Portland Players and volunteers for several non-profit organizations.

 John Settelen Jr. CMA, has almost 30 years of experience in the energy and utility industries, including senior management positions with American Water Works, Exelon and Constellation Energy.
 John's financial management experience includes roles in planning, budgeting, forecasting, performance reporting, as well as accounting and control.
 In addition, John has led significant business transformation efforts involving process improvements, system implementations and change management.
 He is a member of the Institute of Management Accountants.